HomeTraveliPad

 Are these apps free to use?

 Every app here is free to download.
-Maps, Earth and Compass cost nothing at all.
+Maps, Earth and Citymapper cost nothing at all.
 Booking and ride apps are free to use but charge for the flights, hotels and rides themselves, while Hopper offers optional paid price freezes.
 You can plan an entire trip on an iPad without paying for a single app.

 Should I book flights on the iPad or my phone?